Kumārila Bhaṭṭa: Early life

-Linguistics views
+Philosophy of Language

 Kumārila Bhaṭṭa and his followers in the Mīmāṃsā tradition known as ' argued for a strongly Compositional view of semantics called abhihitānvaya or "designation of what has been denoted."
 In this view, the meaning of a sentence was understood only after understanding first the meanings of individual words.
 Word referents were independent, complete objects, a view that is close to the Fodorian view of language, according to philosopher Daniel Arnold.
 He also used several Tamil words in his works, including one of the earliest mention of the name Dravida in North Indian sources, found in his Tantravārttika.

 The above-mentioned view of sentence meaning was debated over some seven or eight centuries by the followers of the Prabhākara school within Mīmāṃsā, who argued that words do not directly designate meaning.
 Rather, word meanings are understood as already connected with other words (anvitābhidhāna, anvita = connected; abhidhāna = denotation).
 This view was influenced by the holistic arguments of Bhartṛhari's theory.
-Essentially the Prābhākaras argued that sentence meanings are grasped directly, from perceptual and contextual cues, skipping the stage of grasping singly the individual word meanings, similar to the modern view of linguistic underspecification, which relates to the Dynamic Turn in Semantics, that also opposes purely compositional approaches to sentence meaning.
+Essentially the Prābhākaras argued that sentence meanings are grasped directly, from perceptual and contextual cues, skipping the stage of grasping singly the individual word meanings, similar to the modern view of linguistic underspecification, which relates to the dynamic turn in semantics, that also opposes purely compositional approaches to sentence meaning.

-Epistemological views
+Epistemology

+Kumārila's advocates for the doctrine of intrinsic validity, also known as svatah pramanya.
+In this view, all cognitions are valid at the moment of apprehension unless and until proved otherwise.
+John Taber argues that this is distinct from coherence theories of truth.

 In his text Slokavarttika, Kumārila Bhatta argues that cognitions are intrinsically valid (svatah pramanya):

 It should be understood that all pramanas' have the property of being pramanas intrinsically; for a capacity not already existing by itself (svatah) cannot be produced by anything else.

 Kumārila argues against the need for second-order justification before accepting cognitions as valid.

+Theism

+Whilst taking an āstika position, that is, a position in which the supremacy of the Veda is upheld, Kumārila, in line with the Mimamsa tradition, rejects the notion of a supreme deity or God.
+Within his commentaries, Kumārila provides various kinds of arguments to reject the notion of a God.
+One such argument is his skepticism towards a cosmological argument in favour of a divine transcendent creator.
+In his Slokavarttika, Kumārila argues that it is implausible to accept both that the world had a divine creator and that the world had any kind of 'beginning' to begin with.
+Following from this Kumārila considers two options, either the deity that created the world has a created body or an uncreated body.
+If the deity has a created body then there would be an infinite regress, since we would then need to ask, who created the body of the creator?
+If the deity has an uncreated body, a body that has always existed, why can we not say the same for our own?